anhdanggit/MiEdu-Analytics/Exercises/3-Hypothesis-Car-Service.md

 Examples:
 - Target users will be those who take a relatively longer time getting to a destination that is relatively close by, due to heavy traffic conditions and/or limitations to physical road infrastructure
+- What times throughout the day experience relatively higher volumes of ride pickups?
+- What days throughout the week experience relatively higher volumes of ride pickups?

+> Hints: "Google" how to extract time of dat, and weekday from the timestamp in SQL (and/or Exploratory)

 ## 2. Gather the Data
 - Use dataset `./Data/tax_rides.csv` from Exercise [[1-SQL in pgAdmin]]